 Harmful effects of too little fat

 2) Vitamin Deficiencies.
-Because fats help your body absorb and utilize the fat-soluble vitamins A, D, E and K, consuming too little fat makes way for vitamin deficiencies.
+Because fats help your body absorb and utilize the fat-soluble essential vitamins A, D, E and K, (4 of 13 essential vitamins that your body needs but can’t produce) consuming too little fat makes way for vitamin deficiencies.
 If you develop a vitamin A deficiency, you can experience very dry skin, slow bone growth, and night blindness.
 Without enough vitamin D, which helps your body absorb calcium, your bones can become brittle and weak.
 Your immune system can suffer from too little vitamins A and E, and without enough vitamin K, your blood cannot clot properly.
 To avoid these risks, consume fat as part of a balanced diet containing a variety of healthy foods, such as fruits, vegetables, lean protein sources and whole grains.

 3) Excessive Appetite.
 Harmful effects of too little fat can also interfere with appetite control .
 In a study published in “Obesity” in 2010, 270 obese adults consumed a diet moderate or low in fat – consuming too little fat is not healthy for weight loss.
 The dieters who consumed the moderate-fat diet reported significantly fewer food cravings and bothersome hunger pangs compared to the low-fat dieters, whose diets were also higher in starch and lower in protein.
 To better manage your appetite, incorporate fat into balanced meals and snacks.
 Because fat sources are dense in calories, modest portions per meal, such as 1 to 2 tablespoons of nuts or full-fat salad dressing, are typically enough.